 Injury and Violence Prevention Data Projects

-Minnesota Drug Overdose and Substance Use Pilot Surveillance System (MNDOSA)
+Minnesota Drug Overdose and Substance Use Pilot Surveillance Activity (MNDOSA)

 Drug overdose deaths continue to rise in Minnesota.
 In 2016, the number of drug overdose deaths was nearly six times higher than in 2000.
 Prescription opioids and methadone continue to account for the greatest number of fatal overdoses, with 194 deaths in 2016.
 The fatal drug overdose epidemic is not limited to opioids – overdose deaths increased in almost all drug categories from 2015 to 2016, revealing an urgent public health problem.